Skip to main content

 Non-Owned Auto Coverage

 Covers employees or contractors using their personal vehicles for company business.
-If your employee drives their own pickup to pick up supplies and causes an accident, their personal auto policy may deny the claim (commercial use exclusion).
-Non-owned auto fills that gap and protects your business from the lawsuit.
+If your employee drives their own pickup to pick up supplies and causes an accident, their personal auto carrier may dispute the business-use trip.
+Non-owned auto helps protect the business from that exposure.

 Want to know exactly what your box trucks or delivery vans cost to insure?
 We'll run quotes from multiple carriers and have real numbers for your specific operation.